ARMmbed/mbed-os-5-docs/docs/quick-start/quick-start-cli-debug.md

 mbed sterm
 ```

-You may need to reset the board, because messages are visible if printed while the terminal is open.
+You may need to reset the board, because messages are visible only if printed while the terminal is open.

-To close the serial terminal, press Ctrl + C.
+To close the serial terminal, enter <kbd>Ctrl + C</kbd>.

 <span class="notes">**Note:** Unless otherwise specified, `printf` defaults to a baud rate of `9600` on Mbed OS.
 You can modify this value in the `mbed_app.json` file.
 To configure your terminal client to this baud rate, change the speed option when selecting the port.
 You can view the [configuration options page](../program-setup/advanced-configuration.html) to learn more about how to configure OS-level options.</span>

-For more options of `mbed sterm`, see [Board to PC communication over USB](../tutorials/serial-comm.html).
+For more `mbed sterm` options, see [Board to PC communication over USB](../tutorials/serial-comm.html).

 ## Exporting to a desktop IDE